We may earn affiliate commissions for the recommended products. Learn more.

 Both 1Password and LastPass have recovery methods if you accidentally lose your private key (master password).

 1Password offers a Windows Hello (biometric identification) recovery option.
-If you belong to a Family plan, other members can recover your account.
+If you have the Families plan, other members can recover your account.
 However, it’s recommended to print out the Emergency Kit with all the login details.

-LastPass provides a Recovery One-Time Password and log in with it if you forget your Master password.
+LastPass provides a Recovery One-Time Password, and you can log in with it if you forget your master password.
 You can also add a recovery phone number or set up a mobile account recovery with biometric authentication.

 Having compared the recovery methods that both of the password managers offer, LastPass seems to provide more choices and beats the one option that 1Password offers.